a00908270/masterthesis/thesis.md

 # Conclusion

 This thesis presented an open-source execution stack for neural network simulation in an effective and efficient way using simple RESTful webservices fostering Kubernetes Cloud container orchestration and microservices.
 Using this technique it becomes possible to scale individual services easily and automatically according to current load.
 Each component is fully interchangeable, as long as the documented RESTful API is implemented.
-A respective prototype system was demonstrated and evaluated on the Iris flower data set and TODO.
+A respective prototype system was demonstrated and evaluated on the Iris flower and a wine rating data set.
 Furthermore various ideas, to integrate this solution into other neural network platforms, were given.

 Using ViNNSL as domain specific modelling language, enables users to define neural networks without explicit programming skills.